StarTalk Radio - Einstein’s Genius with Ron Howard

 a writer named Noah Pink did a first pilot hour,

-And I have tackled some true stories now
+His life was so eventful, and I have tackled some true stories

 And so I do have enough confidence in our ability as storytellers, my ability to sort of get the big ideas across in an accessible way.